redpanda-data/redpanda/infra/README.md

 can create a file called `terraform.tfvars` in the module's directory, and write one `key = value` pair per line.
 Terraform will load them automatically.

-Alternatively, you can omit the file and `--var`, and enter the required variable values interactively.
+Alternatively, you can omit the file and key-value pairs, and enter the required variable values interactively when prompted.